Anindita123-code/Milestone1-UCD/README.md

 ## Credits
 * The fonts used in this site has been taken from Google Fonts.
+* Figma - Desktop version for creating Wireframes for this project [Figma](https://www.figma.com/)
 * The images used in this site has been taken from depositimages and shutterstock
 * The paintings in the Artistry page has been provided by the artists of the below mentioned art school:
     [TheColorFactory.in](https://thecolorfactory.in/)